was released on November 18, 2018. The main downloads of Ren'Py 7.1.3 are:

 When first asked to edit a file, the Ren'Py launcher will prompt you to download and install an editor.
 As this may fail if your Internet connection is unreliable, the editors can be downloaded separately.
 To install, extract the contents of the editor archive to the Ren'Py directory.

-When building Android or iOS packages, Ren'Py will prompt you to download RAPT (Ren'Py Android Packaging Tool) or Renios (Ren'Py iOS Support).
+When building Android packages, iOS packages, or web distributions, Ren'Py will prompt you to download RAPT (Ren'Py Android Packaging Tool), Renios (Ren'Py iOS Support), or Renpyweb (Web Platform Support).
 As these downloads may fail if your Internet connection is unreliable, these packages can be downloaded separately.
 To install, extract the contents of the archive to the Ren'Py directory.
-(Place the "rapt" or "renios" directory into the "renpy-7.1.3" directory.)
+(Place the "rapt", "renios", or "web" directory into the "renpy-7.1.3" directory.)

 We also maintain a complete list of releases.